puppetlabs/puppet-docs/source/pe/3.0/console_classes_groups.markdown

 subtitle: "Grouping and Classifying Nodes"
 ---

-Groups, classes, and parameters are used to control which Puppet configurations your nodes receive.
+Groups, classes, and variables are used to control which Puppet configurations your nodes receive.

 **NOTE** To use the console to control node configuration, you must be logged in as a read-write or admin level user.
 Read-only users can only view node configuration data, they cannot modify it.

-Parameters
+Variables
 -----

-Parameters are simple: they're top-scope [variables](/learning/variables.html) that your Puppet manifests can use.
+Variables that you set in the console will become top-scope [variables](/learning/variables.html) in your Puppet manifests.
 Use them to configure the behavior of classes.

-Add parameters by clicking the edit button in a node view (or group view) and typing a key and value under the "parameters" heading.
-Use the "add parameter" button below to make additional key/value fields.
+Add variables by clicking the edit button in a node view (or group view) and typing a key and value under the "variables" heading.
+Use the "add variable" button below to make additional key/value fields.
 Be sure to save your changes when done.

 ![The edit button][classes_editbutton]

-![Adding a parameter][classes_add_parameter]
+![Adding a variable][classes_add_variable]

-Parameters can only be strings, not arrays or hashes.
+Variables can only be strings, not arrays or hashes.

 Classes
 -----